 Goal Setting Books: My Best Picks for Crushing Your Goals

 It’s easy to get lost in the sea of goal setting books that promise to make your life easier.
 While this is a great promise in theory, goal setting is hard and achieving those goals is even harder.
-This doesn’t mean that books aren’t great tools for your toolbox, though.
+This doesn’t mean that books on goal setting aren’t great tools for your toolbox, though.
 We all need to help each other as we move towards success and there are many authors out there that can help us move faster.
-The goal of this post is to help you find the goal setting books that are worth reading so that you can bypass those that aren’t.
+The goal of this post is to help you find the books about goal setting that are worth reading so that you can bypass those that aren’t.
 Not that I’m making any promises, but these books are pretty powerful if you’re looking to crush your goals.
 You can thank me later when you’re pulling up to your private island in your gold plated yacht.
 Alright, on to the best books for goal setting!

 I know, I know, it’s not classy to recommend your own book.
 But, the Kindle version is FREE, so I had to tell you about it!
 And, shouldn’t I believe in my book so whole heartedly as to recommend it as one of the best books about setting goals?
-To not recommend it would be suspicious.
-I wrote What Next? because I was tired of seeing people set goals and not enjoy the process of achieving them.
-If I’ve done my job, you’ll put down this book with a better idea of how to be successful and happy.
+To not recommend it would be suspicious 😉 I wrote What Next? because I was tired of seeing people set goals and not enjoy the process of achieving them.
+If I’ve done my job, you’ll put down this book on goals with a better idea of how to be successful and happy.
 Who would’ve thought it was possible?!
 Well, read on and find out for yourself.